 WHAT IS DWELL WITH DIGNITY?

-Dwell with Dignity is a nonprofit group of interior designers and volunteers dedicated to creating soothing, inspiring homes for families struggling with homelessness and poverty.
+Dwell with Dignity is a nonprofit agency dedicated to creating soothing, inspiring homes for families struggling with homelessness and poverty.
 We provide and install home interiors for families including items such as furnishings and art, bedding and kitchen supplies, and food in the pantry.

 WHAT IS OUR MISSION?